Salmonella Infections in Pets

 expand as more is known, so check daily.

-If your dog or cat has diarrhea and was fed any of the foods on the recall list, Dr. Joni Scheftel, State Public Health Veterinarian for the Minnesota Department of Health recommends you Contact Us! with your veterinarian so the pet can be cultured for Salmonella.
+If your dog or cat has diarrhea and was fed any of the foods on the recall list, Dr. Joni Scheftel, State Public Health Veterinarian for the Minnesota Department of Health recommends you Make An Appointment with your veterinarian so the pet can be cultured for Salmonella.
 If a pet is tested positive for Salmonella and is not sick enough to need hospitalization and IV fluids, the recommendation is NOT to treat with antibiotics, because treatment with antibiotics will increase the number of Salmonella bacteria present, lengthen the time that the animal is sick, and increase shedding of bacteria into the environment, therefore exposing more animals and people.
 Most dogs and cats will recover with supportive care and prescription foods, but they may shed the organism for several weeks before clearing the bacteria.

 If your pet has tested positive, contact your physician for specific instructions about your own health risk.
 The CDC says that young children, the elderly, and those people on immunosuppressive drugs or diagnosed with immune system diseases such as HIV/AIDS are most at risk.
 As for many contagious infections, the CDC and the MN Dept of Health recommend good hand washing techniques, followed by a common disinfectant hand gel after handling an infected pet or cleaning up diarrhea feces from an infected animal.
 To clean contaminated surfaces, the Health Department recommends a good cleaning with soap and water or a product such as 409 or Lysol, because the soap breaks down the cell walls of the bacteria.
 You can also disinfect with a dilute bleach solution made from ¼ cup of bleach in one gallon